Kikobeats/awesome-scraping/README.md

 ## Libraries

+* [cheerio](https://github.com/cheeriojs/cheerio) – Fast, flexible, and lean implementation of core jQuery designed specifically for the server.
 * [scrape-it](https://github.com/IonicaBizau/scrape-it) – A Node.js scraper for humans.
 * [jsdom](https://github.com/tmpvar/jsdom) – A JavaScript implementation of the WHATWG DOM and HTML standards, for use with Node.js.